+model >

 Model Glossary

 glossary >

+glossary >

-Term Type Meaning
+Term Туре Meaning

 {ModelGlossary.Term} {ModelGlossary.Type} {ModelGlossary.Meaning}

-< glossary , •
+< glossary , ,

-4
+< model

 This table definition renders the document output:

 Model Glossary

 Term Туре Meaning Accounting Periods Business A defined period of time whereby performance reports may be extracted. (normally 4 week periods).
 Association Technical A relationship between two or more entities.
 Implies a connection of some type - for example one entity uses the services of another, or one entity is connected to another over a network link.